Dates available Nov.-April, 2014 *book well in advance, last minute requests welcome no guarantee

 - Full day programs, back from last run one hour before sunset; half day programs wrap up shortly after lunch.

-Programs are beginner to advanced.
+Programs are beginner to advanced for touring routes, however guests need to have intermediate to advanced ski or boarding skills already (able to ski blues or blacks at hill).
 Guests are responsible to self evaluate their skills as groups need to be matched together based on prior experience and ability.
 Please contact us to discuss your background and what kind of tour would suit you best.

 Kootenay weather can vary drastically.
 In winter you expect temperatures to be from -15C to –5C in the day while in spring daily temperatures could rise well above zero.
 Visibility may be poor or whiteout conditions when snowing heavily or clear on bluebird days.
 Ensure you are dressed for all variations as temperatures, wind and precipitation can change within the day.